Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Related Work

 On the other hand, training-free methods do not require re-training and are generally less effective.
 The intuition of these training-free methods is to leverage the insignificance of predicted noises between steps, allowing diffusion models to skip these less critical steps.
-For instance, PAB~\cite{zhao2024real} periodically skips two out of every three intermediate steps to reduce the overall computation.
-AutoDiffusion~\cite{li2023autodiffusion} applies heuristic search to iteratively develop better step-sampling strategies.
-FasterCache~\cite{lv2024fastercache} reuses dynamic features and leverages CFG-guided caches for high-quality, accelerated video diffusion.
-Gradient-Optimized Cache~\cite{qiu2025accelerating} proposes a differentiable cache mechanism optimized via gradients to minimize reuse error.
-Fast Video Generation~\cite{zhang2025fast} introduces a tile-based attention pattern that accelerates video diffusion without requiring model retraining.
-AdaDiff~\cite{zhang2023adadiff} dynamically selects steps to skip during inference based on denoising difficulty, offering a fine-grained trade-off between speed and quality.
-Similar approaches~\cite{fang2023structural} apply Taylor expansion to discard denoising steps.
+For instance, PAB~\citep{zhao2024real} periodically skips two out of every three intermediate steps to reduce the overall computation.
+AutoDiffusion~\citep{li2023autodiffusion} applies heuristic search to iteratively develop better step-sampling strategies.
+FasterCache~\citep{lv2024fastercache} and Gradient-Optimized Cache~\citep{qiu2025accelerating} both propose some caching mechanisms to accelerate video diffusion.
+Fast Video Generation~\citep{zhang2025fast} introduces a tile-based attention pattern that accelerates video diffusion without requiring model retraining.
+AdaDiff~\citep{zhang2023adadiff} and similar work~\citep{fang2023structural} dynamically select steps to skip during inference.

-\paragraph{Block Caching.} The execution time of diffusion transformers is dominated by either 2D or 3D attention~\cite{lin2024open, opensora}.
-To reduce the computation in self-attention, existing methods exploit the similarity of intermediate results across denoising steps and cache the intermediate results to avoid extra computations~\cite{zhao2024real, chen2024delta, kahatapitiya2024adaptive, ma2024deepcache, wimbauer2024cache, liu2024timestep, liu2024smoothcache}.
+\paragraph{Block Caching.} The execution time of diffusion transformers is dominated by either 2D or 3D attention~\citep{lin2024open, opensora}.
+To reduce the computation in self-attention, existing methods exploit the similarity of intermediate results across denoising steps and cache the intermediate results to avoid extra computations~\citep{zhao2024real, chen2024delta, kahatapitiya2024adaptive, ma2024deepcache, wimbauer2024cache, liu2024timestep, liu2024smoothcache}.